nrfconnect/sdk-nrf/samples/tfm/tfm_secure_peripheral/README.rst

         TF-M interrupt signals only assert the signal but do not schedule the partition to run.
         In cases where the interrupt signal is preempting the non-secure execution, the interrupt signal is not processed until the next time the partition is scheduled to run.
-        The sample demonstrates a workaround for this limitation by triggering an EGU0 interrupt in the non-secure firmware which calls the secure partition to process the interrupt signals.
+        The sample demonstrates a workaround for this limitation by triggering an EGU0 interrupt in the firmware in NSPE which calls the secure partition to process the interrupt signals.

 Building and Running